5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Open the `config.plist` with a plist editor (e.g. ProperTree or OCAT) and adjust the following settings based on the used version of macOS and personal preferences:
 	- **Graphics**
 		- `Devices/Properties/Add/PciRoot(0x0)/Pci(0x2,0x0)`
-			- If you plan to install macOS 13.3 or older, disable/delete `enable-backlight-registers-alternative-fix` and use `enable-backlight-registers-fix` instead to fix black screen issues.
+			- For macOS ≤ 13.3, disable/delete `enable-backlight-registers-alternative-fix` and use `enable-backlight-registers-fix` instead to fix black screen issues.
-			- If other issues occur, try the other framebuffer patch in the config (the one that's disabled by `#`)!
+			- If other issues occur, try another framebuffer patch.
+I collected addtitional ones which be found [here](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/Additional_Files/Framebuffer_Patches/UHD620_Framebuffer_Patches.plist)
-			- An additional list of Framebuffer Patches can be found [here](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/Additional_Files/Framebuffer_Patches/UHD620_Framebuffer_Patches.plist)
 	- **Wi-Fi**: Decide, which Wi-Fi kext you want to use (&rarr; see [**AirportItlwm vs. itlwm**](#airportitlwmkext-vs-itlwmkext)):
     	- By default, Sonoma uses **AirportItlwm_Sonoma**
-    	- Sequoia *requires* **Itlwm** because there's no AirportItlwm variant for Sequoia yet
+    	- By default, Sequoia *requires* **Itlwm**.
+But with the help of OpenCore Legacy Patcher, **AirportItlwm** can be used as well.
+And that's what I configured my config for.
-	- **Kernel/Quirks**:
+	- **Kernel/Quirks**
 		- `AppleXcpmCfgLock` is not required on my system.
-Try for yourself if your T490 can boot without it.
+Try for yourself if your T490 needs it to boot.
 	- **NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82**
 		- Optional: add `boot-args` `-v`, `debug=0x100` and `keepsyms=1` for debugging if you face issues.
 	- **UEFI/APFS**